Canon EOS 90D: new specs and possible release date stoke the rumour mill

 New specs that purportedly belong to an upcoming Canon EOS 90D DSLR have emerged.

-Rumors of a 32.5MP APS-C sensor inside the successor to the EOS 80D have been with us since this was registered by Canon earlier in the year, while reports of 10fps burst shooting, 4K video with no crop, dual card slots and Bluetooth and Wi-Fi emerged later on.
+Rumors of a 32.5MP APS-C sensor inside the successor to the EOS 80D have been with us since registration details from Canon and rumored specs emerged earlier in the year, while reports of 10fps burst shooting, 4K video with no crop, dual card slots and Bluetooth and Wi-Fi emerged later on.

 - Read our in-depth Canon EOS RP review